Laura Veldkamp

 A reform that causes sectoral reallocation produces temporary unemployment.
 As workers are gradually re-employed, they learn about the costs and benefits of reform, and political support for the reform changes.

-7. Aggregate Shocks or Aggregate Information?
-Costly Information and Business Cycle Comovement
+14. Aggregate Shocks or Aggregate Information?
+Costly Information and Business Cycle Comovement, with Justin Wolfers

 Because of the high fixed costs of information gathering and the low cost of replication, many firms buy cheap aggregate information instead of expensive sector -specific information.
 As a result, production decisions overweight aggregate shocks and covary more than multi-sector models predict.